 Drug Defense Attorney Servicing the Greater Chicago Area

-You Need an Experienced CRIMINAL DEFENSE ATTORNEY to Defend and Challenge Against Drug Charges
+You Need an Experienced CRIMINAL LAWYER to DEFEND AND CHALLENGE Against Drug Charges

 Every year, millions of people are arrested in the United States for drug crimes.
 Controlled substances are substances that are obtained through a prescription from a doctor or have been determined to be illegal and of no medical use by federal or state law.
 Drugs that are controlled are monitored carefully because of the potential for addiction, misuse, abuse and harm to the general public and the potential for drug trafficking, the making of illegal money and the potential for violence that goes along with drug sales.